rudyvan/digital_meter/README.md

 This is crucial input for managing energy storage and consumption.
 The quarter progress is highlighted in a red bar.

-another tmux session is created with the logging output of the application:
+Another tmux session is created with the logging output of the application:

 ![log tmux session](./docs/screen_log.jpg)